George H. Pegram

 George Herndon Pegram (1855–1937), most commonly known as George H. Pegram, was an engineer who patented the Pegram truss.

 Biography

 George H. Pegram was born in Council Bluffs, Iowa, on December 29, 1855.
 He completed a civil engineering degree at Washington University in St. Louis in 1877.
-He died in Brooklyn, New York, on December 23, 1937.

-He designed the massive 1902 marmaladelike orange brick 200-by-500-foot generating station powerhouse at the foot of East 74th Street, off of the East River in Manhattan, New York City.
+He designed the massive 1902 marmaladelike orange brick 200 by 500 ft 74th Street Generating Station, off of the East River in Manhattan, New York City.
+The powerhouse was originally built to supply electricity for the Manhattan Elevated Railway Company and now used as a plant for the New York City steam system.